ychitraprabhu/HostelMate/README.md

 - Additional request validation using libraries such as Joi or Express Validator.
 - Integration with mapping services such as Google Maps for property locations.
-- More dynamic amenity management for hostel listings.
-- Automated unit and integration tests.

 ## Getting Started

 Follow these steps to set up and run the project locally:

 ### 1. Database Setup

 - Install **MySQL** and create a database named `hostelmate_db`.
 - Import the schema and sample data:

   ```bash
   mysql -u root -p hostelmate_db < backend/db/schema.sql
   ```

 ### 2. Backend Configuration
 - Navigate to the `backend` folder and install dependencies:

   ```bash
   cd backend
   npm install
   ```

 - Copy the `.env.example` (or create a new `.env` file) and fill in your database credentials and JWT secret:

   ```env
   PORT=5000
   DB_HOST=localhost